1.3.1 A first approach (example)

 red))))

-Second, to reduce typing, we define an event function, see section Event functions.
+Second, to reduce typing, we define an event function, see Event functions.
 The elements in the first parenthesis group (‘(x-val y-val)’) are the function variables, the elements in the second parenthesis group the respective variable types (two times we check for a number; see Predefined type predicates for possible tests).

 scaleEspr =